 When the tour was over, they caught a small plane from Rome and went to Catania, Sicily for a few days.
 They then caught a taxi to Taormina followed by a bus to Messina where they stayed for a few days catching up with some family friends.
 Back at Taormina, they caught a Traghetto (ferry) to go to Villa San Giovanni in Reggio Calabria.
 They then caught a train to Mum's hometown of Cosenza where they stayed in a Hotel for 4 days and caught up with all their family and friends and explored Mum's home town.

 On the morning that they were to leave Cosenza, a relative of Mum's came to pick them up and took them to the station as they were going back to Bari.
 They stayed there for another 15 days with Zia Santa in Via Roma.
 They went to lots of unforgettable places together while they were there.
 They went to Monte Sant'Angelo, Padre Pio and Santuario Madre di Dio Incoronata in Foggia.
 They visited the Basilica di San Nicola in Bari.
 They made precious memories together at Lungomare in Bari which Dad always talked about and told me that I had to visit there one day.
 They also went to Dad's home in Bitritto where he grew up and which is still owned by his younger brother.

 Mum tells me that they also did a day in Bitritto just by themselves exploring Dad's hometown.

 On the 1st September when leaving Bari for Toronto Canada, Dad's niece Angela and her two son's Frank and Nicola took them to the airport in Rome.
 Dad was really sad to be leaving them, but also happy as he would be seeing his big brother who he was always close to growing up.

 Before arriving in Canada, they had to take a British Airways plane to London.
-Mum told me that the Heathrow airport was so big that they had to catch a bus just to get to where their plane was taking off and that they nearly missed it.
+Mum told me that the Heathrow Airport was so big that they had to catch a bus just to get to where their plane was taking off and that they nearly had missed it.